mantlebee/ts-data/README.md

+`ts-data`

-# ts-data
+# TypeScript Data

-Models and utils to navigate and interact with data
+Models and utils to navigate and interact with data.